 - Install default features, database instance as service, non-default datadir

 - Install service, add debug symbols, do not add development components (client

 msiexec /i path-to-package.msi SERVICENAME=MySQL ADDLOCAL=DEBUGSYMBOLS REMOVE=DEVEL /qn

 To keep the data directory during an uninstall, you will need to pass an additional parameter:

 If you encounter a bug in the installer, the installer logs should be used for

 diagnosis.
-Please attach logs to the bug reports you create.
-To create an
+Please attach verbose logs to the bug reports you create.
+To create a verbose

 installer log, start the installer from the command line with the